-- 1) Metal piers or extensions should have their top-plates machined so as to offer threaded-holes that correspond to the drive-base's hole-pattern. - 2) Concrete piers should use an intermediary interface-plate.
+1) Metal piers or extensions should have their top-plates machined so as to offer threaded-holes that correspond to the drivebase's hole-pattern.

+2) Concrete piers should use an intermediary interface-plate.
 This plate will have threaded-holes matching the drive-base's hole-pattern, and then a secondary pattern meant to accept the anchor-bolts placed in the concrete.

 While it is possible to place the anchors in the concrete so as to match the drive-base's hole-pattern (offering threaded rod that would pass through the lower-flange of the drivebase's perimeter), the tolerances involved will make this difficult and mistakes will be difficult to fix.
+For similar reasons, attempting to drill holes in existing concrete to match the drivebase's mounting-pattern will be difficult.